mrkkrp/markkarpov.com/megaparsec/fun-with-the-recovery-feature.md

 feature, this language will do.

-First, we will write a parser that can parse entire program in this language as list of ASTs representing equations.
+First, we will write a parser that can parse entire program in this language as a list of ASTs representing equations.
 Then we will make it failure-tolerant in a way, so when it cannot parse particular equation, it does not stop, but continues its work until all input is analyzed.